j-carson/student-loan-regression/docs/ProjectSummary.md

 ### Feature engineering

 I spent a lot of time feature engineering before I ran my first linear models.
-I didn't quite get the point that the feature engineering was not to change how the data looked by itself, but how it looks when fitted against the target variable.
-(I think the feature engineering notebook  Trying to make the data 'look more normal' without constantly plotting it versus the target variable wasted a lot of effort.
+I didn't quite get the point that the feature engineering was not to change how the data looked by itself, but how it looks when plotted  against the target variable.
+I also realized too late in the game  that the StandardScaler is doing a lot of the work for you under the covers.
+I should have been plotting the output of StandardScaler versus the target as a better way of looking at heteroskedacity and whether feature engineering was necessary. .

-In addition, I still do not have a good feel for successful feature engineering.
+I still do not have a good feel for successful feature engineering.
 I chose (or not) the engineered features primarily by swapping them into the model and seeing what happened.
 Clearly as the number of features grows, trial and error would not cut it.
-I don't know how to tell if the engineering I chose, even when it improved R-squared.

-I don't want to engineer all my features than try the different combinations again.
 I need to learn how to better recognize where my model could benefit from engineering and apply it more strategically.

 ### Ready, Fire, Aim